 Today is a good day to practice sticking with a choice.
-Ask students to choose one of the materials from earlier (pattern blocks, snap cubes, square tiles, dice, Tiny Polka Dot cards, etc.) that they'd like to play with more.
+Ask students to choose one of the materials from earlier (Upscale Pattern Blocks, Connecting Cubes, square tiles, dice, Tiny Polka Dot cards, etc.) that they'd like to play with more.
 Let them sign up for one they'd like to do, and then spend ten minutes with everyone focused on the material or activity they chose.
 On future days, they'll repeat this routine.